aminsaied/nlp/rnn_bidirectional_gru_cells/README.md

 1. To build a light-weight version of our [Cornetto](https://github.com/aminsaied/cornetto) library for demonstration purposes.
 2. As an excuse to build an RNN with Keras.

-[Cornetto](https://github.com/aminsaied/cornetto) was designed to classify mathematics papers based on their abstracts.
-Its central model is of the same design as the model we construct here and was implemented in TensorFlow.
+[Cornetto](https://github.com/aminsaied/cornetto) was designed to classify mathematics papers based only on their abstracts.
+Here we reproduce its underlying model - albeit with Keras, as opposed to directly in TensorFlow.

 Here's a sketch of the model we'll build.
-It is essentially identical to the `Cornetto` model.

 <img src="images/model_design.png" style="width: 750px;"/>